Jade Stone – Characteristics, Varieties, Classification and Cutting

 Being rarer, jadeite is more valuable.

-Imperial jade is a stunning green jadeite, considered the most valuable.
+Imperial jade is a striking green jadeite, considered the most valuable.

-Both jade and nephrite have beautiful texture, tenacity and colors, ranging from pastel tones to intense, earthy tones and the more familiar green.
+Both jade and nephrite have a beautiful texture, toughness and colours, ranging from pastels to intense, earthy tones and the most well-known green.

-In jewelry it is widely used and appreciated.
+In jewellery it is widely used and appreciated.

-In the past, some people were so enchanted by it that they became obsessed with it.
-Over the centuries, in historical accounts, jade appears with an important role, as this obsession ignited wars, such as that of the Chinese Emperor Qianlong, who was fanatical about the gem and invaded ancient Burma in search of its deposits.
+In the past, some people were so enamoured of it that they became obsessed with it.
+Throughout the centuries, in historical accounts, jade appears with an important participation, as this obsession ignited wars, such as that of the Chinese Emperor Qianlong who was fanatical about the gem and invaded ancient Burma in search of its deposits.

-The collection of sculptures, pieces and jewelry from the Qin dynasty, which the emperor is part of, is known as one of the largest and most valuable.
+The Qin dynasty’s collection of sculptures, pieces and jewellery, to which the emperor belongs, is known as one of the largest and most valuable.

 Hutton Mdivani jade necklace